agata-sm/CRISPR-pooled-RSL/README.md

 To run the pipeline simply type:

 ```
-nextflow run /path/to/CRISPR-pooled-RSL/crispr-pooled-rsl.nf
+nextflow run $pipelineDir/crispr-pooled-rsl.nf
 ```

-Where `/path/to` is the directory where the pipeline is installed.
+Where `$pipelineDir` is the directory where the pipeline is installed (see above).

 To resume the run (if it was interrupted or you realised some arguments need to be changed):

 ```
-nextflow run /path/to/CRISPR-pooled-RSL/crispr-pooled-rsl.nf -resume
+nextflow run $pipelineDir/crispr-pooled-rsl.nf -resume
 ```

 ### locally

 *Currently it is not recommended to run the workflow in this manner.
-To do this, you need to make sure all depemdencies are installed and use the default profile or have singularity installed and use profile singularity; you may need to edit nextflow.config to do this.*
+To do this, you need to make sure all dependencies are installed and use the default profile or have singularity installed and use profile singularity; you may need to edit nextflow.config to do this.*

-(reads analysis only)
+(reads analysis only due to high memory requirements for RSL-sgRNA summarisation)

 Nextflow and the dependencies need to be installed.
 The procedure is the same as for the interactive session on Rackham (all dependencies need to be installed).

 ```
-nextflow run /path/to/CRISPR-pooled-RSL/crispr-pooled-rsl.nf
+nextflow run $pipelineDir/crispr-pooled-rsl.nf
 ```